pricempire/csgoempire-deposit-bot/readme.md

 - PHPSESSID
 - do_not_share_this_with_anyone_not_even_staff

 ## 2FA and PIN only for Self-lock feature.
-You don't have to add it to config.
+You don't have to add it to config if you don't use that feature.

 Additionally for 2FA:
 - device_auth_[userId]